-An electronic personal dosimeter is modern dosimeter, which can give a continuous readout of cumulative dose and current dose rate, and can warn the person wearing it when a specified dose rate or a cumulative dose is exceeded.
-EPDs are especially useful in high dose areas where residence time of the wearer is limited due to dose constraints.
+An electronic personal dosimeter is a modern dosimeter that can give a continuous readout of cumulative dose and current dose rate and warn the person wearing it when a specified dose rate or a cumulative dose is exceeded.
+EPDs are especially useful in high-dose areas where the residence time of the wearer is limited due to dose constraints.

 Types of EPDs

 - G-M counter.
 A Geiger counter consists of a Geiger-Müller tube (the sensing element which detects the radiation) and the processing electronics, which displays the result.
-G-M counters are mainly used for portable instrumentation due to its sensitivity, simple counting circuit, and ability to detect low-level radiation.
+G-M counters are mainly used for portable instrumentation due to their sensitivity, simple counting circuit, and ability to detect low-level radiation.
 Because of the large avalanche induced by any ionization, a Geiger counter takes a long time (about 1 ms) to recover between successive pulses.
-Therefore, Geiger counters are not able to measure high radiation rates due to the “dead time” of the tube.
+Therefore, Geiger counters cannot measure high radiation rates due to the “dead time” of the tube.

 - Semiconductor Detector.
 Semiconductor detectors are based on ionization in a solid (e.g., silicon) and include different types of solid-state devices with two terminals called diodes.
-For example a silicon diode, which has a p-i-n structure in which the intrinsic (i) region is sensitive to ionizing radiation, particularly X rays and gamma rays.
+For example, a silicon diode has a p-i-n structure in which the intrinsic (i) region is sensitive to ionizing radiation, particularly X-rays and gamma rays.
 Under reverse bias, an electric field extends across the intrinsic or depleted region.
-In this case, negative voltage is applied to the p-side and positive to the second one.
+In this case, a negative voltage is applied to the p-side and positive to the second one.
 Holes in the p-region are attracted from the junction towards the p contact and similarly for electrons and the n contact.

 - Scintillation Detector.
 Some EPDs use a scintillating crystal such as sodium iodide (NaI) or cesium iodide (CsI) with a photodiode or photomultiplier tube to measure photons released by radiation.